The Basics: Overview

 Physical activity can help slow down bone loss.
 Muscle-strengthening activities — like lifting weights or using resistance bands (long rubber strips that stretch) — are best for bone health.
 Weight-bearing activities (like running or doing jumping jacks) can also help keep your bones strong.

-- Aim for at least 2 hours and 30 minutes of moderate-intensity aerobic activity a week.
+- Aim for at least 150 minutes of moderate-intensity aerobic activity a week.
 Anything that gets your heart beating faster counts.

 - Do muscle-strengthening activities at least 2 days a week.
 These include lifting weights or using resistance bands (long rubber strips that stretch).

 - Team up with a friend or join a fitness class — getting active with others can help you stick with it